 September 13th, 2023 5-7pm Center for Inclusion and Diversity

 Offered in the fall and spring semesters

 The LEAD (Law Exploration and Advancing Diversity) Program is designed to support students of color who are exploring law as a potential career path or who are interested in applying to law school.
 This pipeline program is designed to help students build relationships and skills as they navigate the process.
 Each semester, we host an informal kick-off event for LEAD students.
 This is a great opportunity for students to meet the pre-law team and their peers, and to learn about the benefits of the LEAD Program.

-Law School Personal Statement Writing Session
+Law School Personal Statement Clinic

 Special Events and Lectures

 Christian Supremacy: Reckoning with the Roots of Antisemitism and Racism

 Christian theology of late antiquity cast Jews as "children born to slavery" Their supposed theological inferiority was inscribed into law, creating structures of Christian domination and superiority.
 In the age of colonialism, a distinct brand of European Christian supremacy was expressed in the legally sanctioned enslavement and exploitation of people of color, later taking the form of white Christian supremacy in the New World.
 Magda Teter's new book, Christian Supremacy, is a profound reckoning with history that traces the roots of the modern rejection of Jewish and Black equality.

 Magda Teter, Ph.D., is a professor of history and holds the Shvidler Chair of Judaic Studies at Fordham University.